RareByteStream/RareByteStream/README.md

 Personal Information:
-  Alias Names: Wade, Alex;
-  Alias Surname: Willer;
   My legal name is Enes.
-If we are discussing business or we are coworkers, you shall can use my legal name.
-Otherwise you shall use either my github username or one of my aliases.
-I use my legal name for legal and professional processes and interactions.;
+If we are discussing business or we are coworkers, you can use my legal name.
+Otherwise you use either my github username or one of my aliases.
+I use my legal name in formal and legal contexts.;
   Languages: English (B2-C1), German (A1-A2), Turkish (B1-B2);
-  Pronouns: he/him;